Calico Rock Museum & Visitor Center

 - Glenda Kankey Small Gallery

-- Barbara Mitchell Farris Gallery & Barbara Rota Gallery
+- Barbara Mitchell Farris Gallery and Barbara Rota Gallery

-- The soaring E.C.
-Rodman Atrium — main floor centerpiece
+- The E.C.
+Rodman Atrium — a main floor centerpiece for art and gathering

 The Founders Wall

 This museum exists because of the people who believed in it — locals, families, and community leaders whose names and faces are honored on the Founders Wall.
-They didn't just donate.
+They did not just donate.
 They built something that will outlast all of us.